katkurireddy/wordCounter/README.md

 # wordCounter

-The application uses a map to hold the english word as a key and all the foreign words in a list as its values.
+The application uses a map to hold the english word as a key and all the foreign words in a set as its values.

 When the user enters a word, the program always gets its English translated word and puts it in the map.

 When the user tries to retrieve any word, it gets its English translation and finds the key.
-Based on this, it goes to the value, which is a list and if it finds the given word in this list, the program outputs the size of the list.
+Based on this, it goes to the value, which is a set and if it finds the given word in this list, the program outputs the size of the list.

 Example: User enters "flor"